Exact sparse \(\ell_0\) nonnegative least squares#

 A few details on the actual computations#

-Upper bound.
-We compute a full NNLS at the root node, sort the coefficients, prune the smallest ones, and then recompute the resulting \(r\)-sparse sNNLS.
+Upper-bound.
+We either use OMP, or compute a full NNLS at the root node, sort the coefficients, prune the smallest ones, and then recompute the resulting \(r\)-sparse sNNLS.
 This is equivalent to a depth‑first, left‑first exploration of the search tree.
 The nodes are then explored left to right (with the largest initial nonnegative coefficients first).

 Implementation.
 The method is implemented in Julia because loops and recursion are efficiently compiled.